 Alright, on to garlic we go!

-Just like with turmeric and ginger, garlic also contains component with medicinal properties.
+Just like with turmeric and ginger, garlic also contains components with medicinal properties.

 It can also reduce blood pressure just might lower the risk of heart disease and help prevent Alzheimer’s.